Q. Which degree to I need to become a registered pharmacist?

 A. Contact the Office of Financial Services.
 The Office of Student Services (Room 143) can also supply information regarding scholarships.

 A. Effective September 30, 2010 all transcripts will be processed by the Office of the University Registrar.
-Please go to www.temple.edu/registrar and follow the directions to The National Student Clearinghouse.
+Please go here and follow the directions to The National Student Clearinghouse.
 All other certification requests should be sent to Eileen Lichtenstein, Director of Student Services, Temple University School of Pharmacy, 3307 N. Broad Street, Philadelphia, PA 19140.